ropensci/roweb3/content/blog/2024-04-16-markdown-programmatic/index.md

 ## Examples of Markdown Parsing and Editing

-The [pegboard package](https://carpentries.github.io/pegboard/) maintained by Zhian Kamvar, parses and validates Carpentries' lessons for structural markdown elements, including valid links, alt-text, and known fenced-divs thanks to tinkr.
+The [pegboard package](https://carpentries.github.io/pegboard/) maintained by Zhian Kamvar, parses and validates Carpentries' lessons for structural Markdown elements, including valid links, alt-text, and known fenced-divs thanks to tinkr.
-This package was instrumental in converting all of The Carpentries lesson infrastructure from Jekyll's markdown syntax to Pandoc's markdown[^transition].
+This package was instrumental in converting all of The Carpentries lesson infrastructure from Jekyll's Markdown syntax to Pandoc's Markdown[^transition].

 [^transition]: For examples, see [The Carpentries Workbench Transition Guide](https://carpentries.github.io/workbench/transition-guide.html).